 In years past, residential neighbors of those zone-busting Kingdom Halls often have suffered the consequences.
 First, they had a "church" that looked more like a small office building crow-barred into their residential community.
 Then, 15-20 years later, when the WatchTower Society decides to take its profit, local government officials must grant a second variance/exception because the WatchTower Society wants to sell its Kingdom Hall to a higher-paying commercial purchaser, rather than selling their "church" to a lower-paying not-for-profit religious group.

 More recently, the WatchTower Society has decided that it can make more money from "flipping" Kingdom Halls if such are located in commercial and industrial zones.
 Now, re-designed flat-roof Kingdom Halls which look like franchised Tire Stores are being constructed in the midst of retail shopping areas.
-Larger Assembly Halls resembling the bigbox "Mart" stores are being constructed in retail, industrial, and farming zoned areas.
-Already, there have been zoning fights over Kingdom Halls located in commercially-zoned areas, where the WatchTower Society wanted to "flip" those Kingdom Halls to a commercial purchaser whose business did not "fit" into that particular commercial neighborhood.
+In some retail areas, the WatchTower Cult is constructing new Kingdom Halls intentionally resembling various franchised retail stores and country/family style dine-in restaurants.
+Larger WatchTower Assembly Halls resembling bigbox "Mart" stores are being constructed suburban in retail, industrial, and farming/agricultural zoned areas.
+Already, there have been zoning fights over Kingdom Halls located in commercially-zoned areas, where the WatchTower Society wanted to "flip" those Kingdom Halls to a commercial purchaser whose type of business did not "fit" into that particular commercial neighborhood.

 During either of these construction or resale scenarios, a local government zoning body might wish to ask the WatchTower Society (a religious NFP) to provide it with certain statistics pertaining to such scenarios -- SIMPLY AS A MATTER OF COURTESY.
 (It should be noted that the anally-retentive WatchTower Society has a decades-old reputation for keeping records of "everything".
 Don't let them bluff their way out of providing these statistics.)